TimGeNW/pdf_merger/README.md

-# pdf_merger
+# pdf_Tool
-Universal pdf-tool to merge pdf together and to read in pdf to .docx-document

-Drag and drop pdf-files into terminal
+Universal pdf-tool to merge pdf together and encrypt pdf-files Every function of the pdf_tool is also seperately documented You are able Drag and drop pdf-files into terminal